andrewhong5297/Crypto-Grants-Analysis/README.md

 Tracking and analyzing grants in the context of protocol activity.
 We want to aggregate grants data from across the ecosystem and then tie it to onchain metrics and KPIs in a Dune dashboard.
 Link to dashboard.

-> [!IMPORTANT]
-> This repo was created [using this template](https://github.com/duneanalytics/DuneQueryRepo) to [manage your Dune queries](https://dune.mintlify.app/api-reference/crud/endpoint/create) and any [CSVs as Dune tables](https://dune.mintlify.app/api-reference/upload/endpoint/upload).
+*This repo was created [using this template](https://github.com/duneanalytics/DuneQueryRepo) to [manage your Dune queries](https://dune.mintlify.app/api-reference/crud/endpoint/create) and any [CSVs as Dune tables](https://dune.mintlify.app/api-reference/upload/endpoint/upload).*

 ### For Contributors

-To add grants, go to the `/uploads` folder and add a row onto an existing sheet or create a new one.
-Here is the generally accepted schema - it will then get uploaded into Dune as a table with the name `dune.cryptodatabytes.dataset_<upload_name>`.
+To add a grant, go to the `/uploads` folder and add a row onto an existing CSV sheet or create a new one.
+Below is the generally accepted schema - it will then get uploaded into Dune as a table with the name `dune.cryptodatabytes.dataset_<upload_name>`.stuff

 | Column Name | Type | Description |
 | -- | -- |